abougouffa/minemacs/docs/packages.md

 ## `me-ui`
 * `nerd-icons`: Nerd Font icons for Emacs
 * `doom-themes`: A megapack of themes for Emacs
+* `doom-two-tone-themes`: A sophisticated collection of two-tone themes
 * `doom-modeline`: A fancy and fast mode-line inspired by minimalism design
 * `solaire-mode`: Visually distinguish "real" buffers (i.e. file-visiting code buffers) from "unreal" buffers (like popups, sidebars, etc)
 * `enlight`: Highly customizable startup screen for Emacs